AbdulSaif/Memory-Game/README.md

 # Memory Game

-This is a Memory Game developed by @Abdul,
+This is a Memory Game developed by @AbdulSaif

 Introduction: